Checkio-Game-Missions/checkio-empire-probably-dice/info/total.md

 ```
 **How it is used:**

-This task illustrates some of the basics of probability.
+This task illustrates basic probability.
 Many events can be described as the combination of other events.
 In this case you're combining several dice into one total to crit the Orc King for massive damage.